 Cambridge is famed for many things - academic excellence, beautiful architecture and the picturesque punts on the river Cam.
-However, the food scene in this iconic city has developed hugely over recent years, and is now the centre of a street food trend in East Anglia.
-Here are just some of the options available when you’re exploring Cambridge and fancy a delicious, reasonably-priced bite.
+But, the food scene has developed hugely in recent years and the iconic city is now the centre of a street food trend in East Anglia.
+Here are just some of the options available when you’re exploring Cambridge and fancy a deliciously reasonably-priced bite.

 1. Jack’s Gelato

 No Cambridge experience is complete without a side of ice cream.
 Located just off King’s Parade, next to the iconic Eagle Pub, Jack’s Gelato is famous across East Anglia for its intense creaminess and inventive flavours.
 For a very English treat, try the Plum & Earl Grey.

 2. Doppleganger Burger

 This stylish vegan eatery is millennial pink head to toe, but offers a vegan burger which will be embraced by the whole family.
 With huge portions, loaded fries and crazy milkshakes, this is the ultimate guilty pleasure and meat-free haven, just off Parker’s Piece.

 Often the final destination on a night out, there is a rich unknown history behind this popular Greek diner and takeaway.
 Gardenia’s has been in the same premises on Rose Crescent since 1924, taking its floral name in 1949.
 It has, therefore, served kebabs through some of Cambridge’s greatest periods of history.
 Here, you can grab whatever you fancy from traditional greek kebabs to falafel, burgers, vegan, veggie, halal and even fish and chips!

 4. Steak & Honour